ravendb/docs/Documentation/5.1/Raven.Documentation.Pages/studio/database/tasks/export-database.markdown

 ![Figure 3.
 Export Options](images/export-database-options.png "Export Options")

 {NOTE:Import settings for items that don't exist in source database}
-If any of the options is set but the source database doesn't contain any items of that type, the item will be skipped.
+If any of the options is set but the source database doesn't contain items of that type, the item will be skipped.
 {NOTE/}

 1. [Include Documents](../../../studio/database/documents/document-view)